Close Mobile Navigation

 Supporting Your Child’s Health

-The vaccine does not protect you against all types of HPV, HPV vaccination can help protect both boys and girls from types of HPV infection that can increase their risk of certain HPV cancers in the future.
+HPV vaccination does not protect you against all types of HPV, HPV vaccination can help protect both boys and girls from types of HPV infection that can increase their risk of certain HPV cancers in the future.
 By consenting to HPV vaccination, you are giving your child the opportunity to help potentially reduce the risk of certain HPV-related cancers in the future.3 Alongside vaccination, encourage health habit and regular health checkups as they grow.